whatmakeart/whatmakeart.github.io/content/courses/reproducibility/2025-fall/06-moldmaking-critque-rephotography-intro/06-07-select-three-public-domain-images.md

    - Brief description of image and why you selected it
    - URL of image
 3. Select one or more of the images to process in preparation for laser etching.
 [How to Prepare Images in Photoshop for Laser Cutting Woodblocks for Printmaking](https://youtu.be/zAmTorlrH6k)
 4. The laser etching process will "cut" away parts of the image on a woodblock.
-It is best is there is a clear deviding line between what is image and what is not image.
-Consider useing a halftone pattern since it allows for more high threshold detail in the print.
+It is best is there is a clear dividing line between what is image and what is not image.
+Consider using a halftone pattern since it allows for more high threshold detail in the print.
    - [Custom Halftone Dot Pattern Photoshop](https://youtu.be/1fDaDfCNjjc)
    - [Create Custom Halftone Patterns in Photoshop: Seamless Dots with Offset + Pattern Fill](https://youtu.be/DBUs4GniriY)